June 13, 2017

 The menu is less extensive here, but to us first-timers it didn’t matter as we both went with the classic ramen in chicken broth (¥950), or what Kagari calls tori-paitan soba.
 The chicken broth I had in the past were all clear and light; here it was thick, rich and creamy.
 On first sip I was a little uncertain about the butter-like broth, but gradually its soothingness grew on me.
 The noodle was thin like those found in tonkotsu broth.
 Toppings included seasonal vegetables such as baby corn, cucumber and white asparagus and two slices of perfectly cooked chicken breast.
 Before long I finished the whole bowl including the broth, something I rarely do.

 By no means am I a ramen fanatic — the only famous ramen place in Tokyo I went out of my way to try was Mutekiya in Ikebukuro.
-Nonetheless I have eaten countless ramen in Vancouver, Hong Kong, Tokyo and Fukuoka, and Ginza Kagari is the best I have had yet.
+Nonetheless I have eaten countless ramen in Vancouver, Hong Kong, Tokyo and Fukuoka, and Ginza Kagari is one of the best I have had yet.

 Address: Tokyo Metro Ginza Station, 4-1-2 Ginza, Chuo-ku, Tokyo